arjunvnair/ParfA/README.md

 ![ParfA logo](http://i.imgur.com/yPF8UfJ.png)

-Relying on a basic input and output scheme and grammar that can be understood by the average English speaker, ParfA is the programming language that anyone can learn.
+ParfA is the programming language that anyone can learn!

-## Easier Than Java
+## Why Learn ParfA

 Take a look at this area calculation program in Java:
 ````